 III.
 Sustainable Development and Infrastructure

-Regions support fair and appropriate responses to address the problems associated with systemically underfund of transportation, urban, and rural infrastructure.
+CALCOG supports appropriate responses to address the systemic under-funding of urban, and rural infrastructure.
 This means finding new sources of funding as well as making the most efficient use of current funding sources.

 - Support funding for capital and operational investments to support effective, location efficient transit that will reduce the region’s overall greenhouse gas emissions.

-- Streamline and improve transportation project delivery processes to eliminate unnecessarily and duplicative requirements, including supporting concurrent environmental review, including developing a reciprocity program to allow state environmental reviews to count toward the federal process.
+- Streamline and improve transportation project delivery processes to eliminate unnecessary requirements; support concurrent state and federal environmental review, including developing a reciprocity program to allow state environmental reviews to count toward the federal process.

-- Generally reform CEQA to better account for positive environmental impacts of transportation and smart land use projects
+- Generally, amend CEQA to better account for positive environmental impacts of transportation and smart land use projects.

 IV.
 Cap and Trade